 Last updated on October 26, 2018, with more tasty food

-Welcome to an amazing culinary world of Sichuan Province cuisine from China brought to you by Q by Peter Chang in Bethesda.
-Q is a sister restaurant of another Peter Chang location in Rockville Town Center.
-However, the Bethesda restaurant is an upscale high-end and of course, more expensive dining experience.
-From Dim Sum to Full Entrees, you will leave full and happy nomster.
-Great advice, go there with a large group of friends.
-The more people you have in your party, the more dishes you can try.
-Q has an extensive menu that small group might not be able to tackle.
+Welcome to an amazing culinary world from China’s Sichuan Province, brought to you by Q by Peter Chang in Bethesda.
+Q is a sister restaurant of another Peter Chang location in the Rockville Town Center.
+However, the Bethesda restaurant is an upscale high-end version, and a more expensive dining experience.
+From dim sum to full entrees, you will leave full and happy nomster.
+Some advice from us, go there with a large group of friends.
+The more people you have in your party, the more dishes you can try!
+Q has an extensive menu that small groups might not be able to tackle.
 Plus with a larger group, you have more people to split the check.
 This upscale, high-end restaurant can get very pricey, and your wallet might hate you for being empty.
-Another good reason to come with a large group to try more dishes and pay a bit less.
-After several visits to this restaurant.
-We are happy to say that we have tried the entire menu and now can tell you what exactly you should order.
+After several visits to this restaurant, we are happy to say that we have tried the entire menu and now can tell you what exactly you should order.

 - Bubble Scallion Pancake